rcd-dpeng/skillBuildingSheet5/AutoStart/AutostartProject.md

 7. Reboot the pi and test if it works.
 8. If it doesn't work check to see if your paths to your launcher script, and that your auncher script works.

-Ensure that the password on the Raspberry Pi is disabeled upon startup.
+Ensure that the password on the Raspberry Pi is disabled upon startup.